37 Harry Potter Trivia Questions [With Answers]

 Answer: Split their soul by committing murder.

-Why it stumps people: “Perform a dark ritual” and “bind a soul fragment to an object” both describe steps that happen during Horcrux creation.
-They’re partially correct, which is exactly why they fool people.
-The soul-splitting act itself requires one specific thing: taking a life.
-Everything else is procedure.
+Why it stumps people: “Perform a dark ritual” and “bind a soul fragment to an object” both name real steps in making a Horcrux.
+They’re half right, which is precisely the trap.
+The split itself demands one thing above all, taking a life.
+The rest is just procedure around it.

 22. Which other boy fits the prophecy to defeat Voldemort?
 (Medium)